unity-sds/.github/profile/README.md

 For detailed documentation, [checkout our gitbook](https://unity-sds.gitbook.io/docs/)!

+For status of software best practices, checkout our [leaderboard](https://github.com/NASA-AMMOS/slim-leaderboard/blob/main/examples/slim-unity-leaderboard.md)!
-For status of best practices in software development we're leveraging, checkout our [SLIM Best Practices Leaderboard](https://github.com/NASA-AMMOS/slim-leaderboard/blob/main/examples/slim-unity-leaderboard.md)
+- Provides status of best practices infusion across our repositories in accordance with the [SLIM project](https://nasa-ammos.github.io/slim/).

 # Have an issue?